Differential Leukocyte Count

 The increased number of monocytes called monocytosis is an indication of chronic infection like Tuberculosis (TB).

-The increased number of lymphocytes called lymphocytosis that is an indication of viral infection as well as a chronic infection.
+The increased number of lymphocytes called lymphocytosis is an indication of viral infection and chronic infection.